saharmor/dalle-playground/README.md

 ## Local development/use with Windows WSL2

-WSL2 has some unique issues getting running with GPU support.
+Window's WSL2 Linux layer has some unique issues getting running with GPU support.
 Nvidia CUDA drivers are installed on the Windows side instead of Linux, but jax does not see the GPU without compiling from source.
 Here are extra instructions to get jax compiled.

-1. Have a recent NVIDIA GeForce Game Ready or NVIDIA RTX Quadro driver installed in Windows.
+1. Have a recent NVIDIA GeForce Game Ready or NVIDIA RTX Quadro driver installed in Windows
-2. In linux: Install Nvidia's CUDA toolkit, [WSL instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#wsl-installation)
+2. In Linux: Install Nvidia's CUDA toolkit, [WSL instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#wsl-installation)
-3. In linux: Install Nvidia's CuDNN library: [instructions](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html)
+3. In Linux: Install Nvidia's CuDNN library: [instructions](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html)
-4. In linux: Build and install jaxlib and jax from source, remember to enable cuda during compilation `python3 build/build.py --enable_cuda` [instructions](https://jax.readthedocs.io/en/latest/developer.html)
+4. In Linux: Build and install both `jaxlib` and `jax` from source, remember to enable cuda during compilation with `python3 build/build.py --enable_cuda` [instructions](https://jax.readthedocs.io/en/latest/developer.html)
-5. In compiling jaxlib, you might hit a broken configuration file, solution here: https://github.com/google/jax/issues/11068
+5. In compiling `jaxlib`, you might hit a broken configuration file, solution here: https://github.com/google/jax/issues/11068
 6. Follow local development instructions above

 WSL2 installs are fairly bare bones, expect to install packages like `npm`, `python3-pip` and many others to get things working